 The Historical Commission has adopted procedures delegating to staff the review and approval of some reversible alterations which have the potential to adversely affect historic fabric.
 A Certificate of Nonapplicability will be issued by the staff if Conservation District guidelines are followed.
 These categories include:

-8 Ch.
+&lt;sup>8 Ch.
 2.78.220.A.

-Ch.
+&lt;sup>9 Ch.
 2.78.220.A.

 Ch.
 2.78.190.B.
 Exterior paint color is categorically excluded from review in neighborhood conservation districts.